-For 4 full days you will photograph the crater filled with all its incredible creatures and vistas.
+For 2 full days you will photograph the crater filled with all its incredible creatures and vistas.
 The crater offers forests, plains and green rolling hills.
 It is God’s own game reserve and it offers the best chance of photographing large elephant bulls, colloquially called 'tuskers', as well as free-ranging black rhino.
-All the images in this itinerary were captured in just 1 week spent in the crater.
 For those of you who love all of Africa’s creatures, the general game on the crater floor is excellent with warthogs and large herds of zebra being the order of the day.
 There are resident lion prides (who often have cubs) and loads of smaller interesting creatures too, like golden jackals, mongooses and caracals.
-Leopards are around but as always, they are shy.
 Cheetah being free ranging move in and out of the crater.
 If you are specifically interested in cheetah, then don't miss the post trip extension to the southern Serengeti (details at the end of this itinerary).
 For those of you who enjoy birds, the crater offers incredible birdlife with water birds, eagles and a plethora of others.
 There are lots of macro opportunities as at this time of year the crater bursts forth with life, including fields of wild flowers.

 With full memory cards, you will depart the crater each evening at 6pm, which is the latest that we can stay as there is a strict 'gate closing time' for all visitors.
 The scenic drive back up the wall and along the rim to your camp will leave you spellbound at Africa’s exceptional beauty and the incredible bounty of wildlife that you will have experienced each day.

-Back in camp, a campfire and delicious dinner awaits, after which you turn in exhausted from the creative energy expelled during the 12 hours of photography.
+Back in camp, a delicious gourmet dinner awaits, after which you turn in exhausted from the creative energy expelled during the 12 hours of photography.
 You will wake only to do it all again the following day!
-You will spend 4 full days in the crater, which is a total of 48 hours of safari driving and photography.
-Because of the light, angle, mood and subject material, in just 4 days you will build an incredible photographic portfolio that will really stand out.
+You will spend 2 full days in the crater, which is a total of 24 hours of safari driving and photography.
+The crater is only 19km or 12 miles in diameter, so after 2 full days, you will have captured its bounty and driven every road a few times over but because of the light, angle, mood and subject material, in just 2 days you will build an incredible photographic portfolio that will really stand out.
 This is the only and first photo safari to make the crater its focus and it's the first specialised photo safari to visit the crater in the off-peak season.
 This means that it will yield photo results that are unique and different.
 Whether you are a seasoned photographer or just starting out, this safari will elevate your imagery and portfolio to a new level.

 Greg du Toit will be your host and guide throughout this trip.
-There is only one car and only three people per trip (including non-photographing partners).
 This means that Greg will be on hand 12 hours per day in the field with you, where he can review your work in camera.
 Having authoured a book titled “Getting it right in camera” you will be in good hands.
 As an African-born wildlife photographer, Greg prides himself in extracting cutting edge and unique imagery from the African continent, including from its most iconic destinations where one would think it has all been done before.
 For the last 6 years he has been searching for a way to tap into the magic of the Ngorongoro Crater and he is now ready to share his secrets with you, so that you can assemble your very own incredible Ngorongoro Crater portfolio.